Lockheed Martin F-35 Lightning II: Overview

 The F-35 has a wing-tail configuration with two vertical stabilizers canted for stealth.
-Flight control surfaces include leading-edge flaps, flaperons, (Note: The F-35C has additional ailerons at the folding sections of the wings.) rudders, and all-moving horizontal tails (stabilators); leading edge root extensions or chines also run forwards to the inlets.
+Flight control surfaces include leading-edge flaps, flaperons, (Note: The F-35C has additional ailerons at the folding sections of the wings.) rudders, and all-moving horizontal tails (stabilators); leading edge root extensions or chines also run forward to the inlets.
 The relatively short 35-foot wingspan of the F-35A and F-35B is set by the requirement to fit inside USN amphibious assault ship parking areas and elevators; the F-35C's larger wing is more fuel efficient.
 The fixed diverterless supersonic inlets (DSI) use a bumped compression surface and forward-swept cowl to shed the boundary layer of the forebody away from the inlets, which form a Y-duct for the engine.
 Structurally, the F-35 drew upon lessons from the F-22; composites comprise 35% of airframe weight, with the majority being bismaleimide and composite epoxy materials as well as some carbon nanotube-reinforced epoxy in later production lots.
 The F-35 is considerably heavier than the lightweight fighters it replaces, with the lightest variant having an empty weight of 29300 lb; much of the weight can be attributed to the internal weapons bays and the extensive avionics carried.
 Each F-35 contains about 50 lb of samarium magnets.